William Shakespeare

 PS

 The picture illustrating this article is of a statue in the so-called Casa di Giulietta in Verona, Italy.
 It stands beneath a stone balcony sticking out of the wall, and most of the tourist guides will tell you this was the actual inspiration for the play and the most romantic scene in world literature.
-They will also tell you that tradition requires you to touch the statue’s breast for luck, which is why in the summer months platoons of grinning fat blokes in T-shirts and shorts queue up to cop a feel so their irrationally tolerant wives can snap a cheeky picture of their beloved getting it on with the bronze effigy of a fictional pre-pubescent teenager.
+They will also tell you that tradition requires you to touch the statue’s breast for luck, which is why in the summer months platoons of grinning fat blokes in T-shirts and shorts queue up to cop a feel so their irrationally tolerant wives can snap a cheeky pic of their beloved getting it on with the bronze effigy of a fictional pre-pubescent teenager.
+I wonder who they all voted for?

 It is only the better tourist guides who will tell you that there is no ‘House of Juliet’ in Verona, the balcony is an 18th-century add-on - probably part of a vault which once housed a coffin - and the statue’s anatomy has been so ravaged by the sweaty hands of the gullible that the original, which only first appeared in 1969, has now had to be moved inside under cover and the present incumbent of the space is a copy first erected in 2014.